Last updated 15 February 2019

 The two defences most commonly pleaded by people with a severe or profound intellectual or psychiatric disability are insanity and diminished responsibility.

 Insanity is a complete defence, leading to a finding of not guilty.
-Someone who is found not guilty in this way may still be detained in an institution.
+Someone who is found not guilty in this way may still be detained in an institution (ss 27, 647 Criminal Code Act 1899 (Qld) (Criminal Code)).

-The defence of diminished responsibility is only available in Queensland for murder charges to reduce the charge to manslaughter.
+The defence of diminished responsibility is only available in Queensland for murder charges to reduce the charge to manslaughter (s 304A Criminal Code).

-These and similar matters are dealt with under the Mental Health Act 2000 (Qld) (Mental Health Act), which is designed to protect the rights of people with mental illness (for further information see the chapter on Mental Health Laws).
-The Mental Health Act also complements the provisions of the Guardianship and Administration Act 2000 (Qld), which are addressed in the chapter on Laws Relating to Individual Decision Making.
+These and similar matters are also dealt with under the Mental Health Act 2016 (Qld) (Mental Health Act), which is designed to protect the rights of people with mental illness (for further information see the chapter on Mental Health Laws).
+The Mental Health Act also correlates with the provisions of the Guardianship and Administration Act 2000 (Qld), which are addressed in the chapter on Laws Relating to Individual Decision Making.

 Fitness to plead and to stand trial

 Every accused person is asked to plead guilty or not guilty.
 Silence is assumed to be a plea of not guilty.
-A person who is judged to be unfit to plead may still be detained in custody (in jail or a psychiatric hospital) until they are fit to plead.
+A person who is judged to be unfit to plead may still be detained in custody (in jail or a mental health facility) until they are fit to plead.

 An accused person must be able to understand the significance of telling the truth to the court, comprehend the nature of the charge and assist with their defence (e.g. able to instruct their solicitor).
 Someone considered unfit to stand trial can be kept in custody until they are fit to stand trial.